 Accommodation & facilities at Chula Island Camp:

 The communal spaces at Chula Island Camp consist of a simple lounge and dining area, within a single open-sided mess tent.
-Its furnishings include camp chairs and one table where everyone eats together, tucking in to tasty and hearty food.
-There’s also a well-stocked bar!
+Its furnishings include camp chairs and a table where everyone eats together, tucking in to tasty and hearty food.
+There’s also a well-stocked bar.
 Guests can dine al fresco as well, around a warming campfire!
 This is the perfect place to gather together and share your safari stories.
 There’s a mobile library too, with books about the flora and fauna of the Lower Zambezi N.P.

 Activities at Chula Island Camp:

 The camp offers all the activities for which the Lower Zambezi is famous.
 This results in a huge range of things to do to keep guests happy for longer stays than the average safari camp, and there’s a focus on excellent guiding.
 The safari experience here is very flexible, but in broad terms here’s a list of the activities on offer:

 Walking safaris- This activity is available during early mornings and early afternoons.
 Guide Kyle is happy to tailor the pace of walks and to fit in a break whenever required.
 Please note that a good level of fitness is recommended, for safety reasons.
 Guests are also accompanied by an armed park ranger.
 Walks are fantastic for taking a really close look at the wildlife, with opportunities to observe even the smallest insects and plants!

 Canoeing safaris- Kyle leads this pastime too, together with a paddling team.
 You can choose to explore any of the three channels that link with the spectacular river, as well as the Zambezi itself.
 Watch out for crocs, hippos, ample birdlife, and various wildlife on the banks, having a long cool drink.

 Boating- Head out during late afternoon, and you’ll enjoy sundowners as the sun sets over the river – bliss!